sisayie/containers/readme.md

 Once the image is available, you can run it as we did in step `2.4` above.

 ---
+### 3.6 Pull the Docker image from Amazon ECR (on EC2 or other server)
+- Make sure the docker image is on ECR.
+If not, push it using `Step 3`
+- Set up EC2 and associated infrastructure
+- Prepare the EC2 using the information in `Step 1`
+- Pull the image from the registry as shown in step `3.5` avove

 ## 4. Running the Container using ECS